kristoff-it/zig-okredis/README.md

          * [Adding types used by a higher-level language](REPLIES.md#adding-types-used-by-a-higher-level-language)

 ## Extending OkRedis
-If you are a Lua script or Redis module author, you might be interestedd in reading the final sections of `COMMANDS.md` and `REPLIES.md`.
+If you are a Lua script or Redis module author, you might be interested in reading the final sections of `COMMANDS.md` and `REPLIES.md`.

 ## Embedding OkRedis in a higher level language